-Our Board of Directors adopted a written related party transaction policy in connection with our initial public offering, setting forth the policies and procedures for the review and approval or ratification of related-party transactions.
-This policy covers any transaction, arrangement or relationship or any series of similar transactions, arrangements or relationships, in which we were or are to be a participant and a related party had or will have a direct or indirect material interest, as determined by the Audit Committee, including, without limitation, purchases of goods or services by or from the related party or entities in which the related party has a material interest, and indebtedness, guarantees of indebtedness or employment by us of a related party.
+Our Board of Directors adopted a written Related Person Transaction Policy in connection with our initial public offering, setting forth the policies and procedures for the review and approval or ratification of related-party transactions.
+Pursuant to its charter, the Audit Committee is responsible for reviewing all related party transactions in accordance with applicable law, SEC and Nasdaq rules and regulations and our Related Person Transaction Policy.
+This policy covers any transaction, arrangement or relationship or any series of similar transactions, arrangements or relationships, in which we were or are to be a participant and a related party had or will have a direct or indirect material interest, as determined by the Audit Committee, including, without limitation, for purchases of goods or services by or from the related party or entities in which the related party has a material interest, and indebtedness, guarantees of indebtedness or employment by us of a related party.

-All related party transactions described in this section occurred prior to adoption of this policy and as such, these transactions were not subject to the approval and review procedures set forth in the policy.
+All related party transactions described in this section occurred prior to adoption of the Related Person Transaction Policy and as such, these transactions were not subject to the approval and review procedures set forth in the policy.
 However, these transactions were reviewed and approved by our Board of Directors.